thomasokken/free42/palmos/README.txt

 Starting with version 1.4, Free42 comes in decimal and binary versions.
 The two look and behave identically; the only difference is the way they represent numbers internally.
-Free42 Decimal (free42dec.prc) uses Hugh Steers' 7-digit base-10000 BCDFloat
+Free42 Decimal (free42dec_68k.prc and free42dec_arm.prc) uses Hugh Steers'
-class, which effectively gives 25 decimal digits of precision, with exponents ranging from -10000 to +9999.
+7-digit base-10000 BCD20 library, which effectively gives 25 decimal digits of
+precision, with exponents ranging from -10000 to +9999.
 Transcendental functions are evaluated to about 20 digits; each number consumes 16 bytes of memory.
-Free42 Binary (free42bin.prc) uses the PC's FPU; it represents numbers as IEEE-754 compatible double precision binary floating point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +307 (actually, exponents can be less than -308; such small numbers are "denormalized" and don't have the full precision of "normalized" numbers).
+Free42 Binary (free42bin_68k.prc and free42bin_arm.prc) uses a software
+implementation of IEEE-754 double precision binary floating point.
+This consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +307 (actually, exponents can be less than -308; such small numbers are "denormalized" and don't have the full precision of "normalized" numbers).
 The binary version has the advantage of being much faster than the decimal version; also, it uses less memory.
 However, numbers such as 0.1 (one-tenth) cannot be represented exactly in binary, since they are repeating fractions